giabattag/PROJET_ROBO_REDEV/math_model_simulation/genetic_algorithm/README.txt

 3- The J funciont return the cost and the fitness of that object; You can change the calculation changing this function

+detqils - zero crossing detection changed to Adaptative and setting the  Ignored Zero Crossings diagnostic to 'none'